mmm111mmm/inacityinthefuture/bornforthe7th.md

-# 0. Getting started - Printing your name
+# 0. Getting started - What is Java?

 This lesson deals with: compiing, statements, strings, printing.